On this page:

 Special Receptacle Floor Outlets

-Although the hourly rate for adding a floor receptacle, to preclude running dangerous extension cords, is the same as a wall outlet.
-However, it might lead to alterations, which would add to the expense.
+Although the hourly rate for adding a floor receptacle to preclude running dangerous extension cords is the same as a wall outlet, however, it might require alterations, which would add to the expense.
 Floor outlets installed over a finished space will cost more than those installed over an unfinished basement or crawlspace.

 Many homeowners are using voice-activated hubs to automate their home’s lights with an internet or control hub.
-The price you will pay for this convenience is about $50 per hardwired unit.
-However, the energy/electric you will save by using these devices will pay for themselves over time.
+The price you will pay for this convenience is about $50 per hardwired unit, with total costs averaging $175 to $250 per outlet.
+However, the energy/electricity you will save by using these devices will pay for themselves over time.

 Finding an Electrician